robcowart/synesis_lite_suricata/README.md

 Follow these steps to ensure that Logstash and sýnesis&trade; Lite for Suricata are optimally configured to meet your needs.

 ### 1. Set JVM heap size.
 To increase performance, sýnesis&trade; Lite for Suricata takes advantage of the caching and queueing features available in many of the Logstash plugins.
 These features increase the consumption of the JVM heap.
+Additionally the size of the IP reputation dictionary `ip_rep_basic.yml` can also increase heap usage.
 The JVM heap space used by Logstash is configured in `jvm.options`.
-It is recommended that Logstash be given at least 2GB of JVM heap.
+It is recommended that Logstash be given 4GB of JVM heap.
 This is configured in `jvm.options` as follows:

 ```
--Xms2g
+-Xms4g
--Xmx2g
+-Xmx4g
 ```

 ### 2. Add and Update Required Logstash plugins